James P. Scanlan, Attorney at Law

 The views expressed in criticizing the findings of job segregation or assignment discrimination in the EEOC’s administrative decision were a product of my experience since approximately 1975 in reviewing for purposes of appeal the district court decision in EEOC v. du Pont (which case is discussed in Illusions), representing the EEOC and other government plaintiffs in resisting challenges to the affirmative action consent decree aimed at addressing perceived job segregation at AT&T and the Bell System Operating Companies (discussed in Illusions),[iv] including the Beal challenge to the decree (discussed in Illusions),[v] reviewing compliance with the consent decree, and writing the Addendum to the government’s Final Report in the case, as well as in representing the EEOC in the court of appeals in EEOC v.
 Datapoint Corp., 570 F.2d 1264, 1269 (5th Cir.1978) (which case will eventually be treated in a page concerning the inordinate weight given to presence or absence of statistical significance in law as well as the social and medical sciences, see Statistical Significance sub-page of Vignettes page).[vi]

 The Sears case raised a host of interesting issues well before it went to trial.
 And the trial itself involved the presentation of statistical evidence by both sides of a level of sophistication not seen in employment discrimination litigation prior to the Sears trial or, to my knowledge, since.
-Attention to the matters addressed on other pages of this site, including the statistical issues addressed in the Measuring Health Disparities, Scanlan’s Rule, and Mortality and Survival pages will likely prevent me from ever giving the varied issues in the Sears case the attention they deserve.
+I probably will not ever give the case the full attention it deserves.
 But this page is a start in giving the Sears issues some of that attention.
-And gradually, in addition to providing narrative materials regarding some of those issues, I will be posting on this page various documents from the case.[vii]
+And gradually, in addition to providing narrative materials regarding some of those issues, I will be posting on this page various documents from the case (some of which are available on the Sears Documents sub-page of the Document Storage page of this site).[vii]

 The issues that I hope eventually to address here will vary in technical content.
 Most of what I shall say will bear little resemblance to points made by either those supporting the EEOC’s case or those condemning it.
 The subjects on which I have views or knowledge that I regard as eventually worth recording include: